jptaranto/typey/README.md

 }
 ```

 When using `em` as your `$base-unit`, each mixin accepts a `$context` parameter so your `em` value will be relative to it's parent or element `font-size`.
-The `$context` parameter can either accept a t-shirt size or a static value for granular control.
+The `$context` parameter can either accept a t-shirt size or a static value in px.
 See the reference section below for more information.

 ```sass
 h4 {